Frequently Asked Questions

 I am new to tai chi -- Where do I start?

 Our Tai Chi Elements class is perfectly suited to beginners.
 It will give you the basis for your personal practice and will prepare you for formal learning of the entire tai chi form.
+And you can do this right away -- Elements is a drop-in friendly class.
+You can also join our next Beginning Form class: keep your eye on the website or drop us an email to be added to our mailing list so we notify you of new Beginning Form classes.

 I learned tai chi in the past and would like to get back into the practice; which class is best for me?

-If you've already learned Tai Chi in the Cheng Manching or Yang traditions, you can come to an Ongoing Form class and see if it feels right for you, or you can decide to start with a Beginning and/or Elements class.
+If you've already learned Tai Chi in the Cheng Manching or Yang traditions, you can come to a Form Refinement class and see if it feels right for you, or you can decide to start with a Beginning and/or Elements class.
 Feel free to come by to observe classes and talk to us, if you'd like; or contact us and we'll figure out what the appropriate class for you is.

 What should I wear to class?